top of page

 Skye Cuillin Ridge Traverse, memories made for life!

-I've had my fair share of memorable days in the mountains, an environment that provides my income, brings me joy and allows me to share amazing experiences with awesome people and keeps my body healthy and my mind free.
-It's very easy to take all this for granted, but sometimes you have a day that reminds you just how special it is to be part of other peoples memories, when you see someone's grin over a vista you may of seen a hundred times before, when you see it again through their eyes and its magic.
+I've had my fair share of memorable days in the mountains — an environment that provides my income, brings me joy, and allows me to share amazing experiences with awesome people.
+It keeps my body healthy and my mind free.
+It’s easy to take all this for granted, but some days remind you just how special it is to be part of someone else’s memories.
+Seeing someone’s grin over a vista you’ve seen a hundred times before, but experiencing it through their eyes, is pure magic.

-Our 2 day traverse of the Black Cuillin Ridge was something special, my close friend Kevin had never even been on Skye, let alone the ridge.
-My brother and I had made our first attempt many years ago, failing due to being woefully under prepared and (being honest) very naive about what we were taking on.
+Our two-day traverse of the Black Cuillin Ridge was one of those moments.
+My close friend Kevin had never even been to Skye, let alone set foot on the ridge.
+My brother and I had made our first attempt years ago, only to fail miserably — underprepared and, let’s face it, naïve about what we were taking on.

-To make a successful traverse, you almost need the stars to align; conditions, group fitness, rope work, manoeuvrability of the party over serious ground, kit, bivvy sites.
-So many considerations that if one element falters, like a house of cards, your attempt can crumble.
-The ridge is a serious undertaking, sustained technical ground with a heavy bag and little respite along the way, even collecting water can be a chore.
+To make a successful traverse, you need the stars to align: conditions, group fitness, rope work, kit, and bivy sites all have to come together.
+The ridge is a serious undertaking, with sustained technical ground, heavy bags, and little respite.
+Even collecting water can feel like a chore.

 Some high fives after the TD Gap